michaeluno/amazon-auto-links/readme.txt

 - @todo add the SubscriptionID parameter to product links when AWS keys are given.
 - @todo reflect the product URL query parameters given by the PA API when available for the category units as it can now show products without the API.
 - @todo implement a mechanism for unit types to determine whether it requires PA API or not.
-- @TODO compress HTTP request caches as customer review caches are too large.
+- @todo compress HTTP request caches as customer review caches are too large.
+- @todo support language preference for units
+- @todo support currency preference for units
+- @todo support the ability to filter items with delivery information
+- @todo support the ability to filter items with prime eligibility

 == Changelog ==

-= 3.9.5 =
+= 3.9.5 - 11/16/2019 =
-- Fixed a bug with the category unit type that caused excessive nested function calls when setting a large number of item count.
+- Fixed a bug with the category unit type that caused excessive nested function calls when setting a large number of item count, which has started since 3.9.0.

 = 3.9.4 - 11/14/2019 =
 - Added the `noopener` rel attribute value for generated hyperlinks.